Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 The stone cross at Krosshólaborg

-Þorsteinn, their son, who had become the king of Scotland, also got killed and Auður took his widow and 7 children and fled to Iceland.
+Þorsteinn, their son, who had become the king of Scotland, was also killed, and Auður took his widow and seven children and fled to Iceland.

 On the way, she married off two of her granddaughters in the Orkney Islands and in the Faroe Islands.

-Auður djúpúðga was one of the few Christian settlers in Iceland and raised crosses on a hill close to where she lived and where she went to pray.
-Thus the name Krosshólar or Cross-Hills.
+Auður djúpúðga was one of the few Christian settlers in Iceland and raised crosses on a hill near where she lived and where she prayed.
+Thus, the name Krosshólar or Cross-Hills.

 Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of IcelandAuður djúpúðga as depicted on the Saga Circle information sign